OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 #### Intuition

-In this section will be given a general idea of the testing strategy that will be shown in the next section.
+In this section we give a general idea of the testing strategy that will be shown in the next section.

 The first step is to make a request to the site to be tested (_e.g._ `www.example.com`).
 If the tester requests the following: